Copperhead (DC Comics): Nathan Prince

 Teen Titans (vol. 3) #56 featured a team of villains called the "Terror Titans", legacy villains whose mantles are inherited from older villains.
 One of the members shown is identified as Copperhead and appears visually as the character prior to the deal with Neron.
 The story did not reveal any information about the character or provide context with regard to previous stories.

-In the subsequent Terror Titans miniseries, it is revealed that the second Copperhead's true identity is Nathan Prince, and he is the only member of the Terror Titans who does not have a family connection to his predecessor.
+In the subsequent Terror Titans miniseries, it is revealed that the second Copperhead's true identity is Nathan Prince, and he is the only member of the Terror Titans who does not have a familial connection to his predecessor.
 As a child, Nathan drowned his baby sibling out of jealousy, and even attempted to kill his parents.
 Unable to go through with it, he instead ran away to live on the streets, where he would solicit himself, having sex with older men, after which he would kill and rob them.
-It is still unknown how Prince came to work for Clock King.
-During The Dark Side Club's metahuman battles, the heroine TNTeena is badly injured, and Clock King tasks Copperhead with watching over her as she recuperates.
+During the Dark Side Club's metahuman battles, the heroine TNTeena is badly injured, and the Clock King tasks Copperhead with watching over her as she recuperates.
 Copperhead complies, and over time, falls in love with her.
-However, Nathan is later forced by Clock King to kill her.
-Nate and the rest of the Terror Titans are then sent to assist the Martyr Militia, a group of brainwashed metahumans, in destroying Los Angeles, but the tables are turned by Ravager and Miss Martian, who uses her telepathy to undo the brainwashing.
-The Terror Titans flee to their base, only for Clock King to kill Disruptor, and leave them to be apprehended by the metahumans.
-Two weeks later, Nate breaks his fellow Terror Titans out of custody, and the group swear revenge on Clock King.
+However, Nathan is later forced by the Clock King to kill her.
+Nathan and the rest of the Terror Titans are then sent to assist the Martyr Militia, a group of brainwashed metahumans, in destroying Los Angeles, but the tables are turned by Ravager and Miss Martian, the latter using her telepathy to undo the brainwashing.
+The Terror Titans flee to their base, only for the Clock King to kill Disruptor and leave them to be apprehended by the metahumans.
+Two weeks later, Nathan breaks his fellow Terror Titans out of custody, and the group swear revenge on the Clock King.

-Sameer Park
+New 52

-Copperhead appears in the New 52 (a 2011 reboot of the DC Comics universe).
-This is a Pakistani criminal named Sameer Park, a mutated anthropomorphic snake man and a member of the Secret Society of Super Villains.
-He is killed by Deathstroke in Forever Evil #5.
+A new incarnation of Copperhead appears in the New 52 continuity reboot.
+This version is a snake man and member of the Secret Society of Super Villains.
+He is killed by Deathstroke during the Forever Evil event.